georgeouma/FileManager/README.md

 # FileManager
-Extensible, resusable file management library for C# .net.
+Simple C#.net framework for file management.
 This is work in progress.
 Further implementations, unit tests, and documentation coming soon.